AbhishekChauhan9036/Song-PlayList-App/README.md

     git clone https://github.com/AbhishekChauhan9036/Song-PlayList-App

-2. Open the project in Android Studio.
+2. Open the project in Visual Studio Code.

-3. Build and run the app on an emulator or a physical device.
+3. Build and run the app on an Terminal or a physical device.

 ## Usage

-- Register a new user account or log in with an existing account.
 - Create a new playlist by providing a name.
 - Search for songs in the available songs list and add them to your playlist.
 - Remove songs from your playlist if needed.